tlh/workgroups.el/README.md

 > *Note Window Parameters::."

 The problem with Emacs' window configurations is that they're opaque C
-types: you can't peer inside them in Emacs.
+types: you can't peer inside them.
 To get at the information in a window configuration, you must restore it in a frame, then access that frame's parameters.

 Here's what the same info node has to say about window configuration
 opacity: